+describe and measure the way information is prod thus assessing how vibrant countries' information modern age.
 In a vibrant information system, quality information is widely available, and the vast majority of information is editorially independent, based on facts, and not intended to harm.
 Sufficient resources for diverse and inclusive content production should exist.
+People have the rights, means, and capacity to access a wide range of information: have the production should exist.
 People have the rights, means, and capacity to access a wide range of information; have the ability to recognize and reject misinformation; and can make informed choices on the types of information they consume.
 People use quality information to inform their actions, improve their communities, and weigh in on public policy decisions.
 Building off almost two decades of experience with the Media Sustainability Index, VIBE looks at four principles of information vibrancy:

-- 1) Information Quality: How information is produced by both professional and nonprofessional producers.
-This includes content quality, content diversity, and economic resources. - 2) Multiple Channels How Information Flows: How information is transmitted or spread by both formal and informal information channels.
+1) Information Quality: How information is produced by both professional and nonprofessional producers.
+This includes content quality, content diversity, and economic resources.

+2) Multiple Channels - How Information Flows: How information is transmitted or spread by both formal and informal information channels.
 This includes the legal framework for free speech, protection of journalists, and access to diverse channels and types of information.

-- 3) Information Consumption and Engagement: How information is consumed by users.
-This includes looking at freedom of expression, media and information literacy, digital privacy and security, the relevance of information to consumers, and public trust in media and information. - 4) Transformative Action How Information Drives Behavior: How information is used and put into action.
+3) Information Consumption and Engagement: How information is consumed by users.
+This includes looking at freedom of expression, media and information literacy, digital privacy and security, the relevance of information to consumers, and public trust in media and information.

+4) Transformative Action - How Information Drives Behavior: How information is used and put into action.
 This includes how governments, the private sector, and civil society use information to inform decisions and actions; whether information is spread across ideological lines; and whether individuals or groups feel empowered to use information to enact change.